johnhalz/how_to/docs/os_and_configs/port_arch_linux_to_jetson.md

     wget https://developer.nvidia.com/embedded/l4t/r32_release_v6.1/t210/jetson-210_linux_r32.6.1_aarch64.tbz2 Linux_for_Tegra.tbz2
     ```

+    !!! info

-    > *Note:* The link is different for the AGX Xavier Jetson.
+        The link is different for the AGX Xavier Jetson.

 2. Extract the downloaded Jetson Nano driver packages (from step 1) to a folder called `Linux_for_Tegra`:
     ``` bash